Skip to content

 Configuration and administration#

-When your Google Cloud Platform deployment reaches the Active state, it means that all the resources have been created.
-You will need to wait about 5 to 10 minutes to let the instance install OpenVidu as we mentioned before.
-When this time has elapsed, try connecting to the deployment URL.
+When your Google Cloud Platform deployment reaches the Active state, it means that all resources have been created.
+You will need to wait around 5 to 10 minutes for the instance to install OpenVidu, as mentioned before.
+After this time, try connecting to the deployment URL.
 If it doesn't work, we recommend checking the previous section.
-Once finished you can check the Administration section to learn how to manage your deployment.
+Once everything is ready, you can check the Administration section to learn how to manage your deployment.